-The Vietnamese archipelago of Con Dao is a tropical island paradise.
-Even though it’s just over 200 kilometers from the mainland, the rocky, heavily forested island gets hardly any travelers.
-It’s remote, and that’s a good thing.
-Con Dao is the kind of place for travelers who want to get a feel for how Vietnam might have been decades ago.
+The Vietnamese archipelago of Con Dao is just about 200 kilometers from mainland Vietnam.
+But it feels much more remote.
+The rocky, heavily forested island hardly gets any travelers, making Con Dao a good place for those who want to get a feel for how Vietnam might have been decades ago.

-(Any romantic notions of a more carefree past on this specific island, however, are illusory.
-Decades ago, though, this tranquil paradise was one of the most brutal penal colonies in Southeast Asia.)
+Decades ago, though, this tranquil paradise was one of the most brutal penal colonies in Southeast Asia.

-Today, though, there’s hardly any traffic on the streets of Con Dao, and the only town on the tiny island is small enough that everyone seems to know each other.
-The day begins early, at 6am, when loudspeakers awaken the locals with tinny announcements and revolutionary music to start their day.
-Everyone in town seems to meet at the local morning market to grab breakfast.
-By mid-morning, everything settles down as the heat of the day rolls in, and things pick back up again as the heat dissipates at sunset.
-At the beach in front of town, fishermen lay anchor for the night, and haul their catch to the evening market.
-After dark, families walk the town’s beachside promenade, snacking on barbecued seafood.
+Today, though, that past seems pretty remote, and Con Dao’s insistently laid-back vibe suggests that things have always been like this.
+There’s hardly any traffic on the streets of Con Dao, and the only town on the tiny island is small enough that everyone seems to know each other.
+The day begins early, at 6am, when loudspeakers awaken the locals with tinny announcements and revolutionary music.
+Everyone on the island seems to meet at the local morning market to grab breakfast.
+By mid-morning, everything settles down as the heat of the day rolls in.
+Things pick back up again as the heat dissipates at sunset, while fishermen lay anchor for the night and haul their catch to the evening market.
+After dark, families stroll the town’s beachside promenade, snacking on barbecued seafood.

 There are just a handful of hotels and restaurants on Con Dao, and it looks like it’s going to stay that way for now.
-Why?
-Well, the runway of Con Dao’s teeny-tiny airport is too short to land anything other than small turboprops.
+Not because the tropical paradise isn’t alluring.
+For one, the runway of Con Dao’s teeny-tiny airport is too short to land anything other than small turboprops.
 More importantly, though, Con Dao serves Vietnam as a military foothold against the Chinese in the much-disputed international waters of the South China Sea, and there are thousands of Vietnamese soldiers stationed here (we saw the military in action as they prepared the island for an impending typhoon we unwittingly flew straight into).

 History of Con Dao Prisons